Site Brief

 • When you are ready to fly please position your glider on one of the “marshalling tracks”.
 These are used for final preparation, so that you can be positioned on the runway and immediately launched with minimum obstruction to the runway (All operations take place from the hard runway (09/27).
 Please KEEP OFF THE GRASS!
 This is a valuable resource for the farmer with whom we have good relations.
 Bear in mind that depending on recent weather conditions, it may not always be a safe surface.

-• RADIO frequency is 129.980: Call “Denbigh traffic” or “Denbigh Base” as appropriate.
-The winch is controlled on this frequency, and all other Denbigh aircraft will be on frquency when in the immediate area.
+• RADIO frequency is 129.060: Call “Denbigh traffic” or “Denbigh Base” as appropriate.
+The winch is controlled on this frequency, and all other Denbigh aircraft will be on frequency when in the immediate area.
 We must eliminate conflicts on our only runway and all aircraft/vehicles must be equipped with a working radio prior to entering the runway.
 It is essential that you monitor the frequency and broadcast your intentions

 • Prior to entering the runway (taxi, towout, launch, recovery, etc.)